mozilla/firefox-test-engineering/reference/git_github.rst

 Git and GitHub
 ==============

-The sections below describe some A-team best practices for using Git and GitHub.
+The sections below describe some Firefox Test Engineering best practices for using Git and GitHub.
 For more general information on Git and how we use it, see the :doc:`../guide/software` and :doc:`../guide/development_process` sections of the guide.